2024 United States Senate election in Pennsylvania: Analysis

 In Pennsylvania, a statewide recount is triggered under state law if the margin falls within 0.5% of the total vote.
 Preliminary results for the election reached this threshold on November 13, 2024, with McCormick at 48.9% leading Casey's 48.6%, as outstanding ballots continued to be counted across the state.
 Secretary of the Commonwealth Al Schmidt officially ordered the recount later that evening, with Casey declining to concede.
 The deadline for the counties to begin their recounts is on November 20, the third Wednesday after the election according to state law, however, counties can start their recounts as early as November 18, with all counties required to submit their results to the Department of State by noon on November 26 as the results must be reported by the Secretary of the Commonwealth by noon on November 27.
 Additionally, the counties must use different machines for the recount than were used on Election Day.

 On Monday, November 18, following a series of challenges and disputes, the Pennsylvania Supreme Court directed all of the state's county election officials not to count certain mail-in ballots which arrived on time yet lacked a correct handwritten date on the return envelope.

 The last instance of a statewide recount being held was for the 2022 Republican primary for Pennsylvania's Class 3 Senate seat, of which McCormick was also a candidate.
 Conversely to his stance in the 2024 general election, he unsuccessfully sued to have undated mail-in ballots counted.
 After completion of the recount he would concede to Mehmet Oz, with the final results expanding Oz's margin by 49 votes.

 McCormick benefitted from the presence of former President Donald Trump on the ballot, who carried the state over Vice President Harris by just over 120,000 votes (for a margin of roughly 1.7%) in the concurrent presidential election.
 Indeed, McCormick cleared 60% in most counties in the state’s less-populated interior and even 70% in many.
 Unlike in Ohio and Montana, however, McCormick had to seek support beyond the Trump base as he was running in a swing state.
 Casey and Trump both won Bucks, Erie, and Monroe Counties.
 McCormick campaigned with Nikki Haley in the suburbs of Pittsburgh and Philadelphia, aiming to appeal to voters uneasy about Trump by positioning himself as a more establishment candidate.
 Casey aired ads in late October to highlight his votes with the Trump administration, while McCormick tied Casey to Harris, highlighting his votes with the Biden administration.

-However, both candidates received fewer votes than their respective parties’ presidential candidate in the concurrent 2024 presidential election.
+However, both candidates received fewer votes than their respective parties’ presidential candidates in the concurrent 2024 presidential election.
 Senator McCormick received about 144,000 fewer votes than President Trump, while Senator Casey received almost 39,000 fewer votes than Vice President Harris.
+Although, McCormick overperformed Trump's margins in the Philadelphia suburban counties of Chester, Delaware, and Montgomery.